AMWA-TV/info-006/docs/How To practical examples.md

 }
 ```

-**Modify `right-gain` set point value and check notification is received**
+**Modify `right-gain` value and check notification is received**

-Now whenever we modify the value of the `right-gain` set point property we can see notifications arriving.
+Now whenever we modify the value of the `right-gain` gain value property we can see notifications arriving.

-Copy and paste the following command which will set the `right-gain` set point property to -3.0.
+Copy and paste the following command which will set the `right-gain` gain value property to -3.0.
 The JSON command uses the `right-gain` oid of `23` and the `set` method to set the new value.

 ```json
 {